Jennifer Lopez and Alex Rodriguez Break Up After 4 Years Together - E! Online

 Multiple sources confirm to E!
 News that the Hollywood couple has called off their engagement nearly two years after a romantic proposal.

-The news comes as a surprise to fans after the pair celebrated Valentine's Day together and also attended the Super Bowl in Miami in February.
+The news comes as a surprise to fans after the pair shared heartfelt Valentine's Day posts online and also attended the Super Bowl together in Miami this past February.

 In fact, Alex expressed hopes that the pair would be getting married in 2021 after postponing their wedding because of the coronavirus pandemic.